"The trumpet shall sound,

 of Maricao in western Puerto Rico, I beheld a little,

-emerald-green dragon perched on a tree trunk.
+emerald-green dragon perched on a tree stump.
 It stared at

 me with pupils set between yellow eyelids, and had a crest